-The North Lincolnshire Neurodevelopmental Pathway Team are aware of ‘gender’ difference in the presentation of both ASD and ADHD and account for this within our assessments.
+The Neurodevelopmental services within RDaSH are aware of ‘gender’ difference in the presentation of both Autism Spectrum Disorder and Attention Deficit Hyperactivity Disorder and account for this within our assessments.

-More commonly known as the ‘female profile’, the internalised profile of ASD is based on evidence that has demonstrated that ‘girls’ are more aware of social expectations, can be more socially motivated, have a desire for friendships, alongside having more active imaginations and more socially acceptable interests.
+More commonly known as the female profile, the internalised profile of Autism Spectrum Disorder is based on evidence that has demonstrated that ‘girls’ are more aware of social expectations, can be more socially motivated, have a desire for friendships, alongside having more active imaginations and more socially acceptable interests.

 In short they can appear more socially competent as they can mirror, copy or imitate the skills of peers.